-Schools are supported by a system of local public health units that collectively cover the entire province and are individually responsible for serving the population within their geographic borders.
+Schools are supported by a system of local public health that collectively cover your entire region and are individually responsible for serving the population within their geographic borders.
 Public health can play a key role in supporting school communities as it relates to Healthy Schools.